OVERSEAS AND INTERNATIONAL STUDENTS

 When should my daughter sit the AEAS assessment?

-Where girls have been studying in a school outside Australia, an application must also be supported by an interview and assessment with Australian Education Assessment Services (AEAS).
+Students who have been studying in a school outside Australia, will be required to sit an assessment with Australian Education Assessment Services (AEAS).
 AEAS has associates in various countries and their contact details are available at: www.aeas.com.au Assessments should be taken in February/March of the year prior to entry, as they are valid for up to 12 months.
 A reassessment can only be taken after 3 months.